Approval Date: February 5, 2016

 - Concepts for Research Initiatives

 - NCCIH Reports to Council

 - Review of Council Operating Procedures

-The National Advisory Council for Complementary and Alternative Medicine (NACCAM) is charged with the responsibility of advising and making recommendations to the Director, National Center for Complementary and Alternative Medicine (NCCAM), NIH, on matters relating to research activities and functions of the NCCAM.
-Among its responsibilities, NACCAM provides second-level peer review of all applications for research grants, training grants, career development awards, and other requests for support for which Council recommendations are required by law.
-In addition, NACCAM reviews and provides clearance for concepts for new research initiatives.
+The National Advisory Council for Complementary and Integrative Health (NACCIH) is charged with the responsibility of advising and making recommendations to the Director, National Center for Complementary and Integrative Health (NCCIH), NIH, on matters relating to research activities and functions of the NCCIH.
+Among its responsibilities, NACCIH provides second-level peer review of all applications for research grants, training grants, career development awards, and other requests for support for which Council recommendations are required by law.
+In addition, NACCIH reviews and provides clearance for concepts for new research initiatives.